 International Affairs & Security

-Dates: July 8 - July 21, 2016
+Dates: July 9 - July 22, 2017

-Students also participate in a crisis simulation modeled on real-world events, learn about careers in policy-making, national security, and international organizations, and reflect on the challenges of effective leadership.
+In addition to attending lectures and seminars on topics as diverse as cybersecurity, international terrorism, humanitarian intervention, executive decision-making, and resource scarcity, students participate in a crisis simulation.
+This simulation is modeled on real-world events where students learn about careers in policy-making, national security, international organizations, and reflect on the challenges of effective leadership.